 Photo: Roses Feeling The Heat , My Abraham Darby shrub rose and my little dog, Tobey.

-Oh, certainly, we have to deal with our roses not looking their best in the summer.
-But, compare that with gardeners in other areas who have to deal with the dreaded Japanese beetle that shows up every summer and eats their roses.
-Or, how about those people who live in more humid climates and are having to deal with severe cases of blackspot or powdery mildew (white spots on the leaves).
+Oh, certainly, we have to deal with our roses not looking great in the summer.
+But, compare that with gardeners in other regions who have to deal with the dreaded Japanese beetle that shows up every summer and eats their roses.
+Or, people who live in more humid climates and are having to deal with severe cases of blackspot or powdery mildew (white spots on the leaves).